-- Engaged, knowledgeable CX advisors - What tools they have: the quality ofconversation, knowledge, empathy and voice clarity While AHT, FCR, NPS and CSAT scores are still essential in guiding contact centers, the shifting value of the agent and increased ROI from soft-skill training is harder to track with these scores.
+Engaged, knowledgeable CX advisors

+What tools they have: the quality ofconversation, knowledge, empathy and voice clarity While AHT, FCR, NPS and CSAT scores are still essential in guiding contact centers, the shifting value of the agent and increased ROI from soft-skill training is harder to track with these scores.
 Speech-to-text analytics can be misleading, and with factors such as call complexity and time increasing, AHT metrics don't always enable supervisors to gauge customer satisfaction.
 As agents handle higher-value customer interactions, contact centers need to reevaluate the qualifiers of success in their CX operations.
 In the future, contact centers will need to find tools with real-time analysis of:

-- 1 Advisor engagement levels - Customer happiness and satisfaction during the course of an interaction - The conversation experience, shifting from what we say to how we say it AI WILL PAVE THE WAY FOR HYBRID WORK AND SIMPLIFIED CX For years, we've been talking about the disruption that AI will make across almost every industry.
+Advisor engagement levels Customer happiness and satisfaction during the course of an interaction 3 The conversation experience, shifting from what we say to how we say it AI WILL PAVE THE WAY FOR HYBRID WORK AND SIMPLIFIED CX For years, we've been talking about the disruption that AI will make across almost every industry.
 In contact centers, 79% of leaders plan to invest in greater AI capabilities in the next two years.
 But AI applications are wide ranging in the contact center, and many leaders have been unsure where to place their AI investments.
 While most contact centers have already begun piloting or deploying an AI solution within their contact center, the results haven't always met expectations.
 According to Deloitte, only one in four leaders say that AI had met or exceeded expectations, while nearly two in five said that their AI investments had not delivered on its promise.
-To help accelerate the success of AI deployment in contact centers, leaders need to find specific and targeted applications of AI to help drive business and enhance the technology used elsewhere in the CX journey.1 Common areas where AI deployment has let leaders down can range from a misunderstanding of what it can do, not enough time taken to incorporate it with an incumbent system, or a false diagnosis of the greatest area of impact for the AI to be deployed.
-Contact center leaders need to make targeted investments in AI that support agents and supervisors in remote working setups and enable problems to be solved as scale.
+To help accelerate the success of AI deployment in contact centers, leaders need to find specific and targeted applications of AI to help drive business and enhance the technology used elsewhere in the CX journey.1

 Common areas where AI deployment has let leaders down can range from a misunderstanding of what it can do, not enough time taken to incorporate it with an incumbent system, or a false diagnosis of the greatest area of impact for the AI to be deployed.
 Contact center leaders need to make targeted investments in AI that support agents and supervisors in remote working setups and enable problems to be solved as scale.
-Al applications should focus on data and analytics to support functionality: measuring performance, connecting omnichannel journeys and attribution, or identifying opportunities for delivering more customer value via personalization.
-In an Al-powered omnichannel ecosystem, contacts can be automated to free up time and enable greater ROI from human contacts.
+AI applications should focus on data and analytics to support functionality: measuring performance, connecting omnichannel journeys and attribution, or identifying opportunities for delivering more customer value via personalization.
+In an AI-powered omnichannel ecosystem, contacts can be automated to free up time and enable greater ROI from human contacts.
 With agents in contact centers, automated real-time coaching can provide feedback for agents that help them navigate customer interactions more seamlessly while also developing the agents and creating higher engagement.
 For supervisors, these consolidated dashboards can highlight high and low performance, as well as flagging challenges, making it easier for supervisors to spend their time focusing on the most acute areas where support is needed.
 While these solutions can help realize greater on-site efficiency, they are particularly beneficial in remote or distributed CX organizations, where communication between agent and supervisor is reduced.
 Al benefits for remote agents:

 Agent benefits

-- · Coaching and training
+- Coaching and training

-- · Leaderboard and gamification
+- Leaderboard and gamification

 - Customer sentiment

 - Real-time conversation analysis (less training downtime)

 - Boost performance and learning without stress (real-time vs. retrospective training)